 The most realistic works during this era came on television.
-Disney made three specials Man in Space (1955), Man and the Moon (1955) and Mars and Beyond (1957), speculative documentaries introduced by Werner von Braun that depict rocket launches and the exploration of the Solar System.
+Disney made three specials Man in Space (1955), Man and the Moon (1955) and Mars and Beyond (1957), speculative documentaries that depict rocket launches and the exploration of the Solar System.
 There was also the tv series Men Into Space (1959-60) set around realistically grounded attempts to launch rockets and explore near space.
 The Clear Horizon (1960-2) was a soap opera set around the lives of astronauts.

 One intriguing effort was The Twilight Zone episode The Parallel (1963) where a returning astronaut finds himself in an alternate world that is identical but for some essentials details – no President Kennedy and several historical figures are different.

 As the race towards the Moon heated up in the 1960s, there were several films set in and around it.
 Countdown (1967), an early Robert Altman film, depicted the personal pressures surrounding the launch of a Moon mission.
 Marooned (1969) was a scientifically grounded work about the attempts to rescue three astronauts who are trapped in orbit during a space mission.
 Both films feature the Russians coming to the aid of American astronauts when they run into peril.

 The most celebrated and ambitious work of this period was Stanley Kubrick’s 2001: A Space Odyssey (1968) from an Arthur C. Clarke script depicting the journey to an orbiting space station, a moonbase and then a mission to Jupiter to investigate an alien artefact.
 For many years, this was considered the most realistic space film there was.